-- Attacker use a contract the customer is expected to sign (say agreement to buy company for \$100,000). - Attacker then: - .. (adding a space, adding commas, adding typos, ...) - Creates malicious altered copies (sale price \$100,000,000) - Goal: .. - Customer given benign copy to sign using their private key and hash of document. - Attacker then... - Since the contracts have same hash, attacker can claim customer signed malicious contract using their private key!
+- Attacker use a contract the customer is expected to sign (say agreement to buy company for \$100,000). - Attacker then: - -..
+Creates benign altered copies of the contract (adding a space, adding commas, adding typos, ...) - -Creates malicious altered copies (sale price \$100,000,000) - -Goal: .. finds malicious contract with same hash as benign contract - -Customer given benign copy to sign using their private key and hash of document. - -Attacker then.. substitutes benign contract with malicious one. - Since the contracts have same hash, attacker can claim customer signed malicious contract using their private key!